 Erika then explains how, with recent changes in Nevada law, she has been able to develop her own consulting business, continued to work in community organizing, and how her work has changed her mind on some fronts.
 She explains how empowering this recent development has been for her and how, despite her DACA renewal being in question, how the DACA program helped to put her in a position to build this direction in her career.
 She then reflects on the passion that keeps fueling her in the fight for justice for undocumented immigrants – putting real life stories behind the numbers and working for policy change.
 She shares that her community organizing work has, for one, caused her to change her mind about the military’s recruiting practices with mixed-status immigrant families, which she now sees as exploitative, and thus she no longer wishes to join the military.
 She also shares that she has become more concerned about the rights of Black and AAPI undocumented immigrants.
 She is especially concerned about undocumented immigrants from Haiti who are seeking asylum and then any Black immigrants that have to face threat of a white supremacist police system (with police brutality) and immigration systems in this country.
 She is also concerned about AAPI immigrants who have been made scapegoats during the COVID-19 pandemic.

 Erika concludes with a few calls to action to RUIOH Project listeners.
 1) educate yourself on multiple and different immigrant experiences – DACA and non-DACA; Latino, AAPI, and Black immigrants.
 2) challenge the anti-immigrant rhetoric and narratives, and 3) reach out to your elected officials to let them know that you’re paying attention to the need for new programs of relief for undocumented immigrants.

+Summary by Jennifer Cullison, RUIOH Project Director